peter.bike

 Burlingame station has two side platforms at ground level.
 No ramps are needed to access either platform.

-To get from one platform to the other, one must use a pedestrian grade crossing either at the south end along Howard Ave or at the north end along North Ln.
+To get from one platform to the other, one must use a grade crossing for people either at the south end along Howard Ave or at the north end along North Ln.

 San Mateo